anthoak13/ATTPCROOTv2/README.md

 ## Simulation Tasks

 ### FairRunSim
-<- Physics (Primary Generators/physics lists)
--> MC Tracks
+Physics (Primary Generators/physics lists) -> MC Tracks

 ### FairRunAna

 #### ATClusterize task
-<- MC Tracks
--> e- locations along track (TClonesArray of ATSimulationPoints)
+MC Tracks -> e- locations along track (TClonesArray of ATSimulationPoints)

 #### ATPulseTask
-<- e- locations along track (TClonesArray of ATSimulationPoints)
--> waveform on pads (TClonesArray of ATRawEvent)
+e- locations along track (TClonesArray of ATSimulationPoints) -> waveform on pads (TClonesArray of ATRawEvent)

 ## Data Tasks

 ### FairRunAna

 #### HDFParserTask
-<- HDF5 file
--> waveform on pads (TClonesArray of ATRawEvent)
+HDF5 file -> waveform on pads (TClonesArray of ATRawEvent)

+## Analysis Tasks

+### FairRunAna

+#### ATPSATask
+There are many diffrent options for this task depending on how you want to treat the wavefrom (the standard ATTPC version is ATPSASimple2), but in general:

+Waveform on pads (TClonesArray of ATRawEvent) -> record of hits, 3D position and charge in tpc, (ATHit) on pad (TClonesArray of ATEvent)

+#### ATPRATask
+Has options for RANSAC, Hierarchical Clustering, and Houghs algorithms for track finding.

+record of hits (TClonesArray of AtEvent) -> record of reconstructed tracks (ATTrack) (TClonesArray of ATPatternEvent)

+#### AT